-Whatsapp multi platform can immediately be used without having to need an account connected to a smartphone.
+Whatsapp beta test multi-platform can immediately be used without having to need an account connected to a smartphone.

-Currently if we want to login WhatsApp on several devices or multi-platform, still need an account is also active on smartphones.
+Currently, if we want to login to WhatsApp on several devices or multi-platform, still need an account is also active on smartphones.

 As with other online messaging application platforms , WhatsApp can also be used on other platforms simultaneously,